Mexico NOR Flash Market Size and Share

 By Process Technology Node: Advanced Nodes Gain Share

 The mainstream 55 nm platform captured 34.89% in 2024; fabs favor its mature yield curves and ample IP portfolio.
 Yet 28 nm and below is rising 7.32% CAGR as design houses integrate NOR die alongside logic on advanced nodes for system-in-package savings.
-Mexico NOR Flash Memory market size for sub-28 nm parts could grow significantly as automotive chiplets migrate to FinFET processes.
+Mexico NOR flash market size for sub-28 nm parts could grow significantly as automotive chiplets migrate to FinFET processes.

 Older 90 nm flows linger in simple serial NOR lines where cost trumps density.
 Suppliers caution that charge-trap scaling hurdles may cap NOR density past 20 nm, pushing research into MRAM and ReRAM alternatives for next-decade cars.